Hadag Nahash

-Musical style

-Like many Israeli pop musicians such as Teapacks and the Idan Raichel project, Hadag Nahash blends Western pop music with Eastern elements to create a sound tapestry containing influences from funk and world music.
-The band notes that although its style is hip-hop-oriented, its music is placed in that section in Israel because marketing executives at the group's label did not know how to classify the band's style, despite it being closer to groups such as the Brand New Heavies rather than Wu-Tang Clan or A Tribe Called Quest.

 History

 Hadag Nahash has been a major contributor to the Israeli hip-hop scene, and is presently one of Israel's most successful bands, with eight studio albums released to date.

 The band's songs call for peace, tolerance and equality, and include political and social protest.
 Most songs are written by Sha'anan Streett, the band's lead vocalist.
+"We demand the freedom to write whatever we want at any given time, and that can be about, for example, marijuana or just having a good time, as well as social injustice.
+It’s not one or the other.
+Our lives contain both.
+And when we want to keep it real, we have to speak about both."